 This book thus begins with structure, before moving on to rights.
-But don't be fooled into thinking that structure and rights are hermetically sealed from each other.
+But don't think that structure and rights are hermetically sealed from each other.
 They are not.
-Indeed, the original drafters of the Constitution (the statesmen who gathered in Philadelphia in 1787) inserted relatively few rights into the original document.
-Most of the rights we think about today when we think of "constitutional rights"-e.g., rights to free speech, or to be free of unreasonable searches or seizures or cruel and unusual punishment-were included as amendments to the Constitution, only after the Constitution's opponents insisted on those amendments as a price for their support of its ratification.
+Indeed, the original drafters of the Constitution (the leaders who gathered in Philadelphia in 1787) inserted relatively few rights into the original document.
+Most of the rights we think about today when we think of "constitutional rights" - e.g., rights to free speech, or to be free of unreasonable searches or seizures or cruel and unusual punishment - were included as amendments to the Constitution, only after the Constitution's opponents insisted on those amendments as the price for their support of its ratification.
 But this is not to say the Framers did not care about rights.
 They cared deeply.
-But for them, the real guarantee that the new federal government would not violate rights flowed from the structure the Constitution created-a structure of limited federal power (as Part II examines), exercised through a structure which divided up even that limited power between three branches (as Part I examines).
+However, for them, the real guarantee that the new federal government would not violate rights flowed from the structure the Constitution created - a system of limited federal power (as Part II examines), exercised through a structure which divided up even that limited power between three branches (as Part I examines).
 Thus, the structure you will study in the first half of the class was understood by the Framers to have concrete (and positive) implications for rights, by dividing power among competing institutions.

 Your understanding of those structural materials will be assisted by realizing some basic facts.
 First, the federal government enjoys only those powers the Constitution grants.
-In other words, it does not possess a residual sovereignty to regulate whatever conduct it believes needs regulating-what is sometimes referred to as "the police power."
-(Note that "the police power" goes far beyond what we think about as normal police department activities.)
-Nevertheless, those enumerated powers cover a vast amount of regulatory ground.
-Most of that breadth comes from one particular federal power: Congress's power, granted to it in Article I, to "regulate Commerce . . . among the several states."
-Over approximately the last eighty years, the interstate commerce power has come be understood as granting Congress enormous power to regulate economic and social life.
-This has happened largely because the economy itself has become so nationally integrated that almost any conduct (say, a local sale of a loaf of bread) can be plausibly thought of as being part of a national (and even global) chain of activity.
-But it has also come about because, over that period, the Supreme Court has become much more accepting of Congress's use of the commerce power.
+In other words, it does not possess a general sovereignty to regulate whatever conduct it believes needs regulating - what is sometimes referred to as "the police power."
+(Note that the "police power" extends far beyond what we think about as normal police department activities to include everything state and local governments typically regulate: for example, land-use, torts, and sanitation.)
+Nevertheless, the enumerated powers vested in the federal government cover a vast amount of regulatory ground.
+Much of that breadth comes from one particular federal power: Congress's power, granted to it in Article I, to "regulate Commerce . . . among the several states."
+Since the late 1930s, the interstate commerce power has come be understood as granting Congress enormous power to regulate economic and social life.
+This has happened largely because the economy itself has become so nationally integrated that almost any conduct (say, a local sale of a loaf of bread) can be plausibly thought of as comprising part of a national (and even global) chain of activity.
+But that expansion has also come about because, over that period, the Supreme Court has become much more accepting of broad congressional use of the commerce power.